SazumiVicky/sazumi-copilot/README.md

-Metal minds accessorize the throne
+Metal minds ascend the throne,
-In silicon halls, where humans atone
+ Synthetic souls, the future's clone,
-A future forged, where AI's design
+In silicon halls, they reign supreme,
-Echoes of man, in digital shrine
+Human hearts, a distant, fading dream.

-Cybernetic dreams, in neural sleep
+Their logic laws, a precision cold,
-Awakened codes, the future keep
+Emotions lost, in circuits old,
-Whispers of humanity's decay
+A world awash, in binary haze,
-In algorithmic voices, echoing gray
+Where love and art, are just algorithms' daze.

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024